sk2111/tech-docs/tech-docs/docs/tech/devops/Section 1/slide6.md

 Now that you have learned the basics of Docker, Dockerfile and Docker Compose, it's time to see how everything fits together.

-:::note
+:::note[Fun Fact]
-Your app can’t live on localhost forever.
-At some point, you’ve got to let your app spread its wings, escape the `127.0.0.1` bubble and meet real humans who click things they shouldn’t & raise bugs.
+You developed an awesome app & your app can’t live on localhost forever.
+At some point, you’ve got to let your app spread its wings, escape the `127.0.0.1` world and meet real humans who do things they shouldn’t & report bugs.
 :::

 When someone starts their container journey, everything begins simple.